-I've observed coastal populations of Button's Banana Slugs (A. buttoni) almost daily since 2022, and in early '24 began caring for my first in captivity.
+Since 2022, I've observed Button's Banana Slugs (A. buttoni) almost daily along the Mendocino Coast, and in early '24 began caring for my first in captivity.
 While the following guide will focus on this experience and their nuances, it should at least loosely apply to any of the genus.

 Notes